-We continue to focus on our overall profitability by reducing operating and overhead expenses.
-We have continued to generate negative cash flows from operations, and we expect to incur net losses for the foreseeable future, especially considering the recessionary and inflationary environments has had and may continue on our liquidity and financial position.
+We continue to focus on our overall profitability by altering our strategies in targeting new clients and reducing operating and overhead expenses.
+We have continued to generate negative cash flows from operations, and we expect to incur net losses for the foreseeable future and this may have an effect on our liquidity and financial position.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is dependent on our ability to further implement our business plan, raise capital, and generate revenues.
 The consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.

 We are closely monitoring operating costs and capital requirements.
-Our Management continues to contain and reduce costs, including terminating non-performing employees and eliminating certain positions, replacing and negotiating with certain vendors, and implementing technology to reduce manual time spent on routine operations.
-If we are still not successful in sufficiently reducing our costs, we may then need to dispose of our other assets or discontinue business lines.
+Our Management continues to contain and reduce costs, through personnel reductions, replacing and negotiating with certain vendors, and implementing technology to reduce manual time spent on routine operations.
+If we are still not successful in sufficiently reducing our costs further, we may then need to dispose of our other assets or discontinue business lines.

-While we believe that our cash and cash equivalents at March 31, 2023 and cash flow from operations may be sufficient to meet our working capital requirements for the fiscal year ending December 31, 2023, beyond that time frame our available funds and cash flow from operations may not be sufficient to meet our working capital requirements without the need to increase revenues or raise capital by the issuance of common stock.
+Our cash and cash equivalents at March 31, 2024 and cash flow from operations may not be sufficient to meet our working capital requirements for the fiscal year ending December 31, 2024, without the need to increase revenues, or raise capital by the issuance of common stock, including through our line of equity or private placements.
 There can be no assurances that our business plans and actions will be successful, that we will generate anticipated revenues, or that unforeseen circumstances will not require additional funding sources in the future or require an acceleration of plans to conserve liquidity.
 Future efforts to raise additional funds may not be successful or they may not be available on acceptable terms, if at all.

-Our PDN Network sells recruitment services to employers, generally on a 30-to-60-day period or a one-year contract basis.
+Our PDN Network sells recruitment services to employers, generally on a 30-to-90-day period or a one-year contract basis.
 This revenue is also deferred and recognized over the period of the contract.
-Our payment terms for PDN Network customers range from 30 to 60 days.
+Our payment terms for PDN Network customers range from 30 to 90 days.
 We consider the difference between the payment terms and payment receipts a result of transit time for invoice and payment processing and to date have not experienced any liquidity issues as a result of the payments extending past the specified terms.
 Our NAPW Network collects membership fees generally at the commencement of the membership term or at renewal periods thereafter.
 The memberships we sell are for one year and we defer recognition of the revenue from membership sales and renewals and recognize it ratably over the twelve-month period.
 We also offer monthly membership for IAW USA for which we collect a fee on a monthly basis.
 RemoteMore generates revenue by providing contracted programmers to assist customers with their software solutions through customized software development.
 Customers are charged for the period the work is performed and payment terms are typically net 10 days.

-Three Months Ended March 31,
+T Three Months Ended March 31,

-202 23 2022
+2024 202

-Cash provided by (used in) continued operations (in thousands)
+(in thousands)

-Operating activities \$ (394) \$ (287)
+Cash provided by (used in) continued operations

-Investing activities (548) (2)
+Operating activities \$ (543) \$ (394)

-Financing activities 700 (140)
+Investing activities (83) (548)

-Effect of exchange rate fluctuations on cash and cash equivalents 0 1
+Financing activities 95 700

-Cash provided by (used in) discontinued operations (30) (1)
+Cash provided by (used in) discontinued operations - (30)

-Net increase (decrease) in cash and cash equivalents \$ (272) \$ (429)
+Net increase (decrease) in cash and cash equivalents \$ (531) \$ (242)